 Ice dams form usually above the overhang along the roof’s edge.
 Snow melts from the heat and warm air leaking from your living area and gets into the colder edge of the roof, then it refreezes.
 Each layer of snow that accumulates insulates the roof a little more, keeping more heat in the attic, keeping the roof warmer, and melting more snow.
 This exponentially increases.
 As the temperature drops quickly in the area, the eaves freeze.

 There are a few methods for roof ice dam prevention in Grand Rapids, including:

 - Seal All Warm Air Leaks

-- Insulate the Living Area
+- Insulate the Living Area and Attic

-- Ensure Proper Ventilation
+- Ensure Proper Attic Ventilation

-Preventing ice damns in Grand Rapids, Grand Haven, Lansing and the surrounding areas can be troublesome, but if you already have a problem, make sure you hire a contractor that knows what they are doing.
+Preventing ice dams in Grand Rapids, Grand Haven, Lansing and the surrounding areas can be troublesome, but if you already have a problem, make sure you hire a contractor that knows what they are doing.

 Contact Us Today For Ice Dam Prevention